 We learn the most through experience.
 A bisexual person is automatically more experienced just by living his or her life and exploring his or her sexuality in a way that is outside of the norm.
 The bisexual spouse has a better understanding of the human condition.

-He or she has seen a lot in life and has been with a wider range of people.
-It’s not to say his or her partners were necessarily more sexually adventurous or the person you’re marrying is wild in the sack, but that being with both genders inherently opens you up to a greater understanding of the complexities of both genders.
+He or she may have seen a lot in life and has possibly been with a wider range of people.
+Being intimate with both men and women inherently opens you up to a greater understanding of the complexities of both genders.

 Threesomes With Real, Honest Enthusiasm